janbalangue/jaycodes/README.md

 Fullstack Software Engineer who designs and deploys secure, scalable applications.
-Strong leadership in mentoring junior engineers.
+Strong leadership in mentoring junior engineers and experienced in testing at the unit, integration, and E2E levels.
 Adept in TypeScript, Java/Spring Boot, and SQL, with a proven track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.

 Languages & Frameworks: Java, Spring Boot, JavaScript, TypeScript, React, Next.js, Cucumber, Groovy